WOODS: Benchmarks for Out-of-Distribution Generalization in Time Series: Problem formulation

-Here, some restrictions are necessary on the set of testing domain $\mathcal E_\mathsf{all}$ to make Problem \ref{problem:OOD_static} a meaningful problem to solve.
-Otherwise, without restrictions, the best a predictor can achieve is random guessing, as nothing can be assumed about the unseen domains.
-Commonly, we assume that \textit{the relationship between the label and some subset of features is invariant across all domains}\footnote{In truth, the invariant features might be a transformation of the input features~\cite{invariant-models-causal,IGA}}.
-We call this subset of features the \textit{invariant features}, and any other features that might be correlated with the label are called \textit{spurious features}.

-The predictor $f^*$ solving Problem \ref{problem:OOD_static} is said to be \textit{OOD-optimal} as it has learned to leverage the invariant features that generalize to all domains in $\mathcal E_\mathsf{all}$.
-Because the set of training domains $\mathcal E_{\mathsf{train}}$ is much smaller than the set of testing domains $\mathcal{E}_\text{all}$, learning features that generalize to all test domains is a challenging task.
+\begin{problem} Find a predictor $f^*$ that solves $\min_f \max_{d\in\mathcal E^\mathsf{all}} R^{d}(f)$. \end{problem} In the above problem, some restrictions are necessary on the set of testing domains $\mathcal E^\mathsf{all}$ to make Problem~\ref{problem:OOD_static} of practical interest.
+Otherwise, the best predictor is random guessing, as nothing can be assumed about the test domains.
+Many works~\cite{IRM,chen2021iterative,deepcoral} provide guarantees of generalizing to OOD domains by assuming that \textit{the relationship between the label and some subset of features (potentially a nonlinear transform of the observation~\cite{invariant-models-causal,erm-or-irm}) \textit{is invariant across all domains}.} We call this subset of features the \textit{invariant features}, and any other features that might be correlated with the label are called \textit{spurious features}.
+The predictor $f^*$ solving Problem \ref{problem:OOD_static} is said to be \textit{OOD-optimal}; $f^*$ relies on the invariant features that generalize to all domains in $\mathcal E^\mathsf{all}$~\cite{IGA}.
+Because the set of training domains $\mathcal E^{\mathsf{train}}$ is much smaller than the set of testing domains $\mathcal{E}^\mathsf{all}$, learning features that generalize to all test domains is a challenging task.